No Deposit Betting Bonus that Does Not Require a Deposit

 Deposit Bonus is a Welcome Offer for New Customers

-A great way to give your bankrolling balance a boost is to take advantage of sportsbook deposit bonuses.
-Almost every online bookmakers will offer some form of introductory offer to first-time users.
-For instance, matched deposit bonuses which are the most popular bonus type offer free bet credits for new customers.
+A great way to boost your bankrolling balance is to take advantage of sportsbook deposit bonuses.
+Almost every online bookmakers will offer some introductory offer to first-time users.
+For instance, matched deposit bonuses, the most popular bonus type, offer free bet credits for new customers.

 Most of the time, you can expect a 100% bonus on your first deposit.
-For example, if you deposit £100 of your own money into your account, you’ll get £100 back as free bonus credit.
-Also, many bookmakers have Reload Bonuses and phased matched deposits.
+For example, if you deposit £100 of your own money into your account, you’ll get £100 back as free bonus credit, just like the casino bonus.
+Also, many bookmakers have Reload Bonuses and phased-matched deposits.
 The most lucrative will continue to pay out 100% on any subsequent deposits, but most of the time, there’s a drop in return the more you continue to deposit.
 Don’t be surprised if you’re only offered 50% or less on second and later deposits.

 That said, if you have more actual money to bet with, you can still net positive returns when depositing.
-It’s worth checking what limits of matched deposits are though.
+It’s worth checking what the limits of matched deposits are, though.
 Usually, the amount is a £10 min deposit, while the maximum is often capped around the £500 mark.

 How to Get Free Bets – Place a Bet for Free

-Free bets are another common bonus to look out for when wagering online on sports fixtures.
-These free bet promotions come in a variety of forms, from a single free bet on a certain fixture to a certain amount of ‘free credit’ to spend on bets.
+Another common bonus to look out for is maximum free bet when wagering online on sports fixtures.
+These free bet promotions come in various forms, from a single free bet on a certain fixture to a certain amount of ‘free credit’ to spend on bets.
 The best free bet offers are not only used as credits for new customers but also as an incentive for existing customers.

 Matched Free Bet Offers

 Matched free bets are similar to matched deposit bonuses.
-Hence, a bookmaker will offer you a percentage return on the amount you bet, giving you more money to play with.
+Hence, a bookmaker will offer you a percentage return on your bet amount, giving you more money to play with.
 These can be locked to a single fixture, although certain matched free bet offers will allow you to scatter free credit between smaller bets.